euwbah/musescore-xen-tuner/README.md

 4. Finally, apply/remove explicit accidentals as needed on the adjusted note.
 5. Apply the same method as `tune.qml` to tune the newly adjusted note.

-In some edge cases, the newly adjusted note may cause succeeding notes to sound off-pitch (because of how symbolic accidentals allow standard accidental pitch offsets to pass through). **Recommend the user to always manually run `tune.qml` on the whole score after moving notes around.**
+In some edge cases, the newly adjusted note may cause succeeding notes to sound off-pitch (because of how symbolic accidentals allow standard accidental pitch offsets to pass through). **The user is recommended to always manually run `tune.qml` on the whole score after moving notes around.**

 `enharmonic.qml`: